sincs99/bittime/README.md

 Have fun!

 Please Note that we still have a Bug -> Do not delete a User with a Vacation, Sick or Timerecording entry.
 Users without an DB entry can get deleted without Problems.

+The DB itself is running on a VPS hosted by Pascal.
+In the midterm meeting with Lukas we got the permission to do so and it was easier for all team members to work on the project without a locale instance.

 ----------------------------------
 ## Framework